barnabycolby/barnabycolby.io/README.md

 #barnabycolby.io
 This repository contains the source code, test code and production code of the barnabycolby.io website.
-Grunt is used to automate and simplify the build and test process.

 The actual website can be found at http://barnabycolby.io

+##Frameworks used
+* Grunt
+* AngularJS
+* Less